 At the Pilgrim School, every pupil is assigned an Academic Link and a Pastoral and Welfare Specialist (PSWS) upon joining the school.
-For a looked after, or previously looked after child, the Academic Link and PSWS will act as assistant designated teachers, supporting the lead designated teacher.
+For a looked after, or previously looked after child, the Academic Link and PSWS will act as assistant Designated Teachers, supporting the lead Designated Teacher.
 The Academic Link will, where possible, attend PEP meetings and help to ensure the ePEP is updated in a timely manner, working closely with the Virtual School Education Progress Coordinator to do this.
-They will also discuss use of Pupil Premium Plus (PP+) funding and educational targets with the designated teacher.
+They will also discuss use of Pupil Premium Plus (PP+) funding and educational targets with the Designated Teacher.
 The PSWS will, where possible, attend Child in Care (CIC) reviews and feedback any relevant academic information into the care plan.
-The designated teacher will ensure the ePEP summary is available for CIC reviews.
+The Designated Teacher, supported by the assistant Designated Teacher and mainstream school if dual registered, will ensure the ePEP summary is available for CIC reviews.